 Wilson Riley and and an unknown inventor working for Smith, Marks & Co applied to patent two different quick-release (QR) vices in 1877.
 Both inventors were living in Keightley, Yorkshire.

 Riley’s invention was purchased by Entwisle and Kenyon and marketed as the Lightening Grip vice.
 The same design was produced by Massey under license for the US Market.

 Smith, Marks & Co handled manufacturing and the vices were sold by Thomas Syer of London who marketed it as the Standard Instantaneous Grip vice.

 The vices were both successful enough to warrant a glowing write-up in Francis Young’s seminal work Everyman His Own Mechanic (1881).

-After one of his customers starts producing copies of his ‘Handy’ range of vices, Joseph Parkinson invents a new quick-release mechanism and files for a patent to protect it.
+After one of his customers starts making a copy of his ‘Handy’ range of vices, Joseph Parkinson invents a new quick-release mechanism and files for a patent to protect it.
 He calls his new range of vices the ‘Patent Perfect’ range.

 Vices based on his design are still made today.
 More on Parkinson’s invention here

 WC Toles, an American inventor, patents a new QR mechanism and launches the first home grown USA quick release vise of note.
 It is of interest because it is one of the earliest QR vices to use steel rods rather than cast iron sliders.
 The vice competes with the Massey version of the E&K vice in the US market.

 Read more about the Toles vice here and vices made by a their US competitor Wilcox.

 C&J Hampton release their first wood-worker's vice in 1910, a copy of Parkinson’s (which is no longer protected by his patent) and give them the trade name of ‘Record’.